If you've added any image to a website, I'm pretty sure you've been pestered by your UI framework, or your mentor, to add an

 alt text.
 And it makes sense.
 The

-alt text you do something that a computer alone cannot: turn a picture into words.
+alt text does something that a computer alone cannot: turn a picture into words.
 Words that can be used to count towards your site's SEO and also, to have the image being described by screen readers for people who need it.

 alt text sounds easy right?
 Just look at the picture and write what you see.
 However, there are cases where the text isn't quite right.
 Here are four mistakes I've seen people make when writing image descriptions: